jonathondilworth/UoE-MLP/interim-report.md

 1. How does applying transfer learning on to deep convolutional neural networks improve the performance of classification tasks?
 2. How does transfer learning perform on convolutional neural networks when the size of the dataset used to tune the network is greatly reduced in size?
 3. How can deep feature extraction be used in order to improve the performance of small datasets on deep neural network architectures?
+4. How does one shot learning perform on small datasets within classification tasks? (if time allows us to research this) *todo: clean up wording of research question*

 **2.3.
 Aims and Objectives**